tmarsteel/vanguard-control/README.md

 # Vanguard Control Script

 Disables Vanguard by default.
-If it is enabled at startup, gives you 120 seconds top stop it from deactivating vanguard.
+If it is enabled at startup, gives you 120 seconds (configurable) top stop it from deactivating vanguard.
 You can then enable Vanguard for a single boot (see below).

 ## Requirements